 For students not entering in the fall semester, it is strongly recommended that ECON 5521 be taken at the first opportunity.

 ECON 425 is required for all students who have not had it, or something very much like it.
-(See Professor Eaton)
+(See Professor Olsen)

-ECON 451 is required for all students who have not had an approved substitute - see graduate adviser.
+ECON 451 is required for all students who have not had an approved substitute - see graduate advisor.

 An additional 15 hours of coursework must be completed.
 Up to nine of these hours may be in selected 400-level courses in economics and related disciplines, upon consultation with the graduate adviser.
 Graduate credit toward the M.A. in economics is not given for courses at the 300 level.
 No more than 6 hours of ECON 5590, may be counted toward graduation.

-Substitutions for the above prerequisites may be approved by the graduate adviser.
+Substitutions for the above prerequisites may be approved by the graduate advisor.

 The prerequisites for graduate courses are very important and must be completed prior to enrollment in courses with prerequisites.
-Graduate students in economics must also comply with the general graduate academic regulations as found in the School of Graduate Studies section of this catalog.
+Graduate students in economics must also comply with the general graduate academic regulations as found in the School of Graduate Academic Regulations and Information section of this catalog.

 Requirements for Retention